Ferroptosis: History

 In 1989, work by the groups of Joseph T. Coyle and Ronald Schnaar showed in a neuronal cell line that excess exposure to glutamate or lowered cystine causes a decrease in glutathione levels, an accumulation in intracellular peroxides, and cytotoxicity.
 Later work by Pamela Maher and David Schubert noted the distinction of this cell death process from apoptosis, describing it as oxidative glutamate toxicity or oxytosis.
 In 2012, a study by Brent Stockwell and Scott Dixon characterized the iron dependence of this cell death process and coined the term ferroptosis.
 Oxytosis and ferroptosis are now thought to be the same cell death mechanism.

 Other early studies regarding the connection between iron and lipid peroxidation, cystine deprivation and oxidative cell death, the activity and importance of glutathione peroxidase 4 (GPX4), and the identification of small molecules that induce ferroptosis were key to the eventual characterization of ferroptosis.

 Mechanism

+The hallmark feature of ferroptosis is the iron-dependent accumulation of oxidatively damaged phospholipids, i.e., lipid peroxides.
+The implication of Fenton chemistry via iron is crucial for the generation of reactive oxygen species and this feature can be exploited by sequestering iron in lysosomes.
+Reactive oxygen species (ROS) driving ferroptosis originate from three primary sources: the iron-dependent Fenton reaction, mitochondrial oxidative phosphorylation, and the NADPH oxidase (NOX) enzyme family.
+The NOX family, including NOX1, NOX2 (CYBB), and NOX4, transports electrons across the plasma membrane to produce superoxide and downstream ROS.
+The pentose phosphate pathway supplies NADPH, which serves as the essential electron donor for GPX4, FSP1/AIFM2, NOX, and POR — meaning that a higher intracellular NADPH ratio correlates with increased resistance to ferroptosis.

+The incorporation of polyunsaturated fatty acids (PUFAs) into membrane phospholipids is a prerequisite for ferroptosis.
+Two key enzymes govern this process: acyl-CoA synthetase long-chain family member 4 (ACSL4) activates PUFAs such as arachidonic acid and adrenic acid, and lysophosphatidylcholine acyltransferase 3 (LPCAT3) incorporates these activated PUFAs into the phospholipid bilayer.
+Monounsaturated fatty acids (MUFAs), including oleic acid and palmitoleic acid, compete with PUFAs for membrane incorporation and suppress ferroptosis due to their lower susceptibility to peroxidation.

+The supply of PUFAs for ferroptosis also depends on glutaminolysis — the uptake of glutamine via membrane transporters SLC38A1 and SLC1A5, its conversion to α-ketoglutarate, and subsequent mitochondrial catabolism to generate acetyl-CoA for fatty acid synthesis.
+This process is regulated by AMP-activated protein kinase (AMPK), which plays a dual role in ferroptosis through phosphorylation of either Beclin-1 or acetyl-CoA carboxylase.
+Under stress conditions, lipid droplets can also release free fatty acids, further amplifying lipid peroxidation.